Masters

 About the MS in Bioinformatics at Loyola

 As a student in the program, you'll gain a solid foundation in biological, computational, chemical, and statistical concepts and theory.
-You will also gain the essential hands-on and research skills necessary to move bioinformatics study and practice ahead in ways that will benefit the broad spectrum of business and industry.
+You will also gain the essential hands-on and research skills necessary to move bioinformatics study and practice ahead in ways that will benefit the broad spectrum of academia, industry, healthcare, and ecology.

 Program Structure

 The MS in Bioinformatics can be pursued full-time or part-time.
-Classes are held at the Lake Shore Campus, located on Chicago's North Side, right along Lake Michigan, in a diverse and dynamic residential area.
+Courses are located on the university’s Lake Shore Campus on the city’s north-side.
+Posited alongside Lake Michigan, campus sits between the diverse and energetic Rogers Park and Edgewater neighborhoods.

 To apply for the program, you must have completed coursework or the equivalent in genetics, biostatistics, biochemistry, and data structures/algorithms.